WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 would cache until it expires.

-An important benefit of this approach is that the server can use the passport itself as the technqiue to authenticate the client as defined in [@?RFC8224], and merely pass on the passport provided by the client rather than generating one.
+An important benefit of this approach is that the server can use the passport itself as the technique to authenticate the client as defined in [@?RFC8224], and merely pass on the passport provided by the client rather than generating one.
 This avoids the computational cost of creating a signature, and also means that secure caller ID is provided